a-j-wood/pv/README.md

 systems, so if typing "`make`" gives an error, try "`gmake`" instead.

 See the file "[doc/INSTALL](./doc/INSTALL)" for more about the _configure_ script.

-Developers note that you can run "`./configure --enable-debugging`" to cause debugging support to be built in, and the `--enable-profiling` option builds in profiling support (see "`man gprof`").
-Also note that running "`make index`" will generate an HTML code index (using _ctags_ and _cproto_); this index lists all files used, all functions defined, and all TODOs marked in the code.
-Finally, "`make analyse`" will run the "`splint`" and "`flawfinder`" tools on all C files to generate analysis files ("`*.e`").

 Author and acknowledgements